 On November 30, NEPOOL requested that the FERC accept (i) the memberships of Fusion Solar Center (Related Person to Deepwater Wind Rhode Island (AR Sector) and Josco Energy MA (Supplier Sector); and (ii) the name change of Supplier Sector member Summer Energy Northeast (f/k/a REP Energy).
-Comments on the December Membership filing are due on or before December 21.
+This matter is pending before the FERC.